-In 2016, the Legal Aid Foundation of Los Angeles (LAFLA) broke ground on its new headquarters, named the Ron Olson Justice Center in recognition of our name partner’s commitment to public service.
-Slated for completion in 2017, the facility will house Los Angeles’s frontline law firm for low-income residents.
+In 2017, the Legal Aid Foundation of Los Angeles (LAFLA) opened its doors to its new headquarters, named the Ron Olson Justice Center in recognition of our name partner’s commitment to public service.
+The facility houses Los Angeles’s frontline law firm for low-income residents.

 Started in 1982, the Munger, Tolles & Olson Foundation is a non-profit public benefit corporation organized to give money to Section 501(c)(3) organizations, primarily Los Angeles and San Francisco based providers of legal services to the indigent and underserved that are supported by the firm’s attorneys.
 The MTO Foundation is entirely funded by contributions from the firm’s partners.

-From its relatively modest beginnings, the MTO Foundation has grown to be a significant contributor to law-related charities and other community organizations, with aggregate donations now in excess of $700,000 per year.
+From its relatively modest beginnings, the MTO Foundation has grown to be a significant contributor to law-related charities and other community organizations, with aggregate donations now in excess of $1 million per year.
 Some of the largest recipients of the MTO Foundation’s grants include:

 - Alliance for Children’s Rights